dominickpastore/ruddr/docs/usage.rst

 The ``skip_ipv4``, ``skip_ipv6``, ``ipv4_required``, and ``ipv6_required``
-options are used to control whether the notifier tries to fetch IPv4 and/or IPv6 addresses and if it should consider it a problem when it can't.
+options are used to control whether the notifier tries to fetch IPv4 and/or IPv6 addresses and if it should consider it an error if it can't (which affects how it retries).

 .. note::
    The default settings try to fetch both IPv4 and IPv6 addresses, but consider